aviral-nayya/github-tag-action/README.md

 # github-tag-action

-A Github Action to automatically bump and tag any release branch on merge, and update `latest` tag to point to the latest commit.
+A Github Action to automatically bump and tag any release branch on merge, and update `latest` tag to point to the latest commit based on the default bump.

 ### Usage